 The best way to walk is as part of daily routine.
 Walk, wherever you are.
 It is healthy, fun and reduces stress.

 People do walk.
-They make a lot of steps.
 Many municipalities offer good sidewalks.
-So people can walk to work, for errands or just for fun.
-Easy pedometers on smartphones and other services are aviable.
+So people can go on foot to work, for errands or just for fun.
+Easy pedometers on smartphones and other services are available.
 People encourage and inspire others: families, friends, acquaintances, neighbours.

 What should be done to make sure that everebody can walk nicely everywhere?
 Five receipes from my book.
 At least one of them fits for you.